 Belonging to Bastimentos National Marine Park, Cayo Zapatilla consists of two uninhabited islands where you’ll find some of the most stunning Bocas del Toro beaches.
 If you’ve ever dreamt of being on a deserted island with pristine white sand, turquoise water and countless palm trees, this is your place.

-Don’t forget your snorkeling gear when you visit Cayo Zapatilla as the sea here is home to a variety of tropical fish and corals.
+Cayo Zapatilla is also one of the best places for snorkeling in Bocas del Toro so remember to bring your snorkeling gear!
+The sea here is home to a variety of tropical fish and beautiful corals.
 There are also a few walking trails to explore which take you through the jungle in the interior of the island.

 Getting to Cayo Zapatilla